II. Differential Diagnosis

 - Consider hyperbaric oxygen or Granulocyte stimulating factors

-VIII.
+IX.
 Management: Antibiotic Course

-- See Diabetic Foot Infection for initial antibiotic coverage
+- See Diabetic Foot Infection for initial Antibiotic coverage

 - Soft tissue infection

-- Post-amputation without residual infection: 2-5 days of antibiotics
+- Post-amputation without residual infection: 2-5 days of Antibiotics

 - Residual infected viable bone: 4-6 week total course